-In the current Rotary year session, which runs from July 2017 to June 2018, we have 28 members of which 21 are men and 7 are ladies.
+In the current Rotary year session, which runs from July 2018 to June 2019, we have 25 members of which 18 are men and 7 are ladies.
 We have two Honorary Members.
-Seven of the founder members are still actively involved in the Club.
+Six of the founder members are still actively involved in the Club.

-President Maurice Clarke, ably assisted by President Elect David McClelland and Treasurer Alistair Flett, form the basis of the committee structure which operates the Club.
+President David McClelland, ably assisted by President Elect Anne Shirran and Treasurer Alistair Flett, form the basis of the committee structure which operates the Club.

 Our Club is one of the Rotary Clubs within Rotary District 1010.

 10th Anniversary Charter Dinner - 4 September 2009